Courseiva

 Exam trap

-The trap here is that candidates often assume `dd if=/dev/mem` is a valid method for full RAM capture, not realizing that modern Linux kernels restrict access to `/dev/mem` to only the first megabyte, making it useless for forensic memory acquisition.
+The trap here is that candidates often assume `dd if=/dev/mem` is a valid method for full RAM capture on Linux, but modern kernels restrict access to `/dev/mem` to only the first megabyte, making it useless for forensic memory acquisition.
+Tools like LiME or fmem are required for proper memory dumping.

 How to eliminate wrong answers